nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <hr>

 **System: EventfulNUS**\
-**Use case: UC6 - Assign participants to specific sub-events**\
+**Use case: UC5 - Assign participants to specific events**\
 **Actor: User**\
-**Guarantee: MSS → The specified participant will be assigned to a specified sub-event**\
+**Guarantee: MSS → The specified participant will be assigned to a specified event**\

 MSS:
-1. User requests to assign a participant to a sub-event
+1. User requests to assign a participant to a event
-2. System updates and displays the specified participant’s sub-event
+2. System updates and displays the specified participant’s event

 Extensions:\
 1a.
 System detects an error in the entered data.\